CorentinAube/NanoViZer/README.md

 **Launch NanoViZer**
 After completing the mandatory and optional options, click the 'Submit' button to launch NanoViZer.
+If any error messages appear, please refer to Section 5: Troubleshooting.

 ### 4.3 Analysis
 ![tuto](image/tuto_analysis_2.png)